AIQC-Hub/dmqclib/docs/source/configuration/preparation.rst

 `summary_stats_sets`
 ^^^^^^^^^^^^^^^^^^^^
-This section defines summary statistics that will be used for normalization or scaling of feature values.
-These statistics are typically derived from your dataset itself to ensure proper scaling.
-The `dmqclib` (Data Management Quality Control Library) provides convenient functions (`get_summary_stats` and `format_summary_stats`) to calculate and format these statistics directly from your input data, making it easy to populate this section.
+This section defines summary statistics that will be used for feature values or feature normalization.

 .. code-block:: yaml